Personal Wealth Management / Market Analysis

 What Recent Data Suggest About America's Economy

-Now, we aren’t of the school that believes slowing private sector growth is an automatic prelude to a contraction.
-Past behavior doesn’t predict.
-However, we also think it is fair to presume elevated inflation forced consumers to cool their jets a bit, and that could continue.
-Imports’ slide could be a sign domestic demand overall is slipping.
-Inventories’ continued slide could mean businesses are in cost-cutting mode.
-A lot of this stuff is open to interpretation.
+Now, we aren’t of the school that thinks slowing private sector growth is an automatic prelude to an economic contraction.
+Past behaviour and data don’t predict.
+However, we also think it is fair to presume elevated inflation (broadly rising prices across an economy) forced US consumers to cool their jets a bit, and that could continue.
+Imports’ slide could be a sign domestic demand overall is slipping in America.
+Inventories’ continued slide could mean US businesses are in cost-cutting mode.
+We think a lot of this stuff is open to interpretation.

-So yes, we acknowledge the possibility that economic conditions worsen and a recession materializes.
-However, we don’t think the ever-so-slightly inverted yield curve makes that much likelier than it was last week.
-Yes, the yield curve is one of the most reliable leading indicators on the planet.
-But we must consider the why behind that.
-Some argue its powers exist because when long rates are below short, it means markets are pricing in the high likelihood that a recession will arise and force the Fed to cut rates.
-That may be so to an extent, but that view ignores the yield curve’s real-world impact.
-Bank lending is the lifeblood of economic growth, and the interest rate spread is typically its main influence.
-Banks borrow at short-term interest rates and lend at long rates, making the difference between the two their net interest margin—the potential profit on each new loan.
-The wider the spread, the bigger the profit, the greater the incentive to lend.
-A negative spread means the profit well may have run dry, which freezes lending.
+So yes, we acknowledge the possibility that economic conditions could worsen and a US recession materialises.
+However, we don’t think the ever-so-slightly inverted 3-month to 10-year US Treasury yield curve makes a recession much likelier.
+Yes, our research finds the yield curve to be one of the most reliable leading economic indicators on the planet.
+But we think it is vital to consider why.
+Some experts argue its powers as a leading indicator exist because when long rates are below short, it means markets are pricing in the high likelihood that a recession will arise and force the US Federal Reserve (Fed) to cut rates.
+That may be so to an extent, but we think that view ignores the yield curve’s real-world impact.
+Bank lending is the lifeblood of economic growth, and our research shows the interest rate spread is typically its main influence.
+Banks borrow at short-term interest rates and lend at long rates, making the difference between the two their potential profit on each new loan.
+The larger the spread, the bigger the profit, and the greater we think the incentive to lend becomes.
+A negative spread means the profit well may have run dry, which typically freezes lending.

 Get a weekly roundup of our market insights.